CouncilofLorien/counciloflorien.github.io/docs/emended/medm-emended.md

 >
 > **Clarification:** Playing a card that makes an agent attack is considered the attack’s declaration.[^crf-terms-agent]
 >
-> **Notice:** Automatic-attacks and on-guard creatures are declared at Step 1 of the site phase (See [_MELE_, 7 • COMBAT](/original/rulebooks/the-lidless-eye/#7--combat) and [_MELE_, Placing a Card On-guard](/original/rulebooks/the-lidless-eye/#placing-a-card-on-guard).
-Then the automatic-attacks and any on-guard creature attacks are resolved at Step 2 of the site phase (See [_MELE_ Site Phase](/original/rulebooks/the-lidless-eye/#site-phase).
-An attack by an agent is declared in Step 2 after the automatic-attacks and any on-guard attacks are resolved (see also the example below).
-It is not until Step 3 of the site phase that a company may attempt to play one item, ally, faction, or information resource card that is “playable” at that site.
->
 > **Clarification:** Play of an ally, item, faction, or resource card which will normally tap the site must be after the company resolves all automatic, agent and on-guard creature attacks.[^crf-site-phase-general]

 #### Resolving Combat With an Agent